English- Reading, Writing and Spelling

 Alan Peat’s ‘exciting sentences’ are taught as a writing strategy- in our aim to meet the expectations set out in the National Curriculum.
 This approach equips the children with a bank of varied sentences, as well as punctuation used in context.

 To develop their reading skills in Early Years, a structured phonics approach is embedded and every child receives 1:1 reading opportunities.
 In Year 1, daily reading sessions are held, with a focus on word reading and comprehension.
-From Year 2 upwards, reading is taught using a whole class teaching approach.
+In the Autumn term of Year 2 reading is still taught in daily reading sessions to ensure every child can decode and read fluently.
+From Spring onwards, reading is taught using a whole class teaching approach.
 In dedicated reading slots, the teachers use a range of strategies and sentence stems to aid comprehension and encourage reading with meaning.
 The sessions incorporate whole class modelling prior to the children applying these skills through partner and independent work.

 The children are frequently reminded that to be a good reader, they should read each day.
 Therefore, in addition to the dedicated teaching of reading, opportunities for ‘reading for pleasure’ are built into the timetable and children are always encouraged to read at home.